Utility Bill Formats and Statement Layout References

 PDF Statements vs Digital E-Bills

 Utility bills are commonly delivered in both printable PDF formats and digital account interfaces.
-Each format influences layout design:
+Each format influences layout design:- PDF statements often replicate traditional paper layouts with fixed-width tables and page sections

 - Digital e-bills may break information into expandable panels, summary cards, or responsive sections